Tucked into the southern terminus of the Green Mountains of Vermont, Wilmington is a tiny village of just over 2,000 people.

 It attracts out-of-towners in three seasons, so even though Wilmington is a tiny Vermont town, there really is a lot going on – restaurants, live music, amazing outdoor recreation, and some really cool shops.

-Leaf peepers pass through Wilmington, VT in the fall, journeying along Vermont’s back roads for a spectacular and colorful show beyond compare.
+Leaf peepers pass through Wilmington in the fall, journeying along Vermont’s back roads for a spectacular and colorful show beyond compare.

 Day trips around southern Vermont are easy from Wilmington — it’s just 30 minutes from Bennington to the west and Brattleboro to the east, both regional hubs for art and culture in their own right.

-We are incredibly lucky to live just 30 minutes from Wilmington, so we visit all the time.
-It’s a great getaway for an afternoon or a weekend, especially if you love the outdoors like we do!
+I am incredibly lucky to live just 30 minutes from Wilmington, so I visit all the time.
+It’s a great getaway for an afternoon or a weekend, especially if you love the outdoors like I do!

 Ready to explore the beautiful town of Wilmington, Vermont?
-No matter what season you choose to visit, we’re sure you’ll fall in love with this special place!
+You’ll fall in love with this special town in every season!

 All the Best things to do in Wilmington, Vermont

-Here are our favorite things to do in Wilmington, Vermont!
+Here are our favorite things to do in Wilmington VT:

 Recreate or Relax on Lake Whitingham